 John M. Schofield’s early involvement in the American Civil War showcased his unwavering commitment to the Union cause.
 At the outbreak of the war in 1861, Schofield was stationed in Missouri, a state divided by loyalty to the Union and the Confederacy.
 Schofield, a staunch Unionist, became deeply involved in efforts to maintain control of Missouri and suppress Confederate sympathizers in the region.
 His dedication and effective leadership during this tumultuous period earned him recognition and trust among Union authorities.

 Schofield’s pivotal role in Missouri eventually led to his appointment as a brigadier general.
 His ascent showcased both strategic acumen and unwavering loyalty to preserving the Union, a testament to his remarkable qualities.
 As the Civil War progressed, Schofield’s contributions would become increasingly significant, and his reputation as a capable military leader would continue to grow.
-This left an indelible mark on the conflict and the history of the United States.
+This had a lasting impact on both the course of the conflict and the history of the United States.

 Battle of Wilson’s Creek